Robustness Certificates for Neural Networks Against Data Poisoning and Evasion Attacks: APPENDIX

 \subsubsection{Generality and future work}

-The proposed framework models gradient-based training as a discrete-time stochastic dynamical system, operating entirely in parameter space.
-It assumes no white-box access to the attack (e.g., strategy, trigger, or poisoning ratio), model architecture, loss landscape, or optimizer; all these elements are abstracted into the realized update map $f$, which is observed only through sampled trajectories used to train and verify the barrier certificate $\mathcal{B}_\varphi$.
-While we directly certify robustness only against feature-space perturbations (not label corruption), its generality is evident in several ways: $(i)$ it certifies both training-time and test-time poisoning, $(ii)$ it supports any model architecture and hyperparameters under gradient-based optimizers such as (S)GD or Adam, and $(iii)$ it requires no knowledge of the attack strategy or poisoning ratio.
-Extending this framework to non-${\ell}_p$ perturbations remains a promising direction for future work.
+Our framework models gradient-based training as a discrete-time dynamical system in parameter space and relies only on sampled parameter trajectories used to train and verify the BC $\mathcal{B}_\varphi$.
+It does not require white-box knowledge of the attack strategy, trigger, poisoning ratio, architecture, loss landscape, or optimizer, as these are absorbed into the realized update map $f$.
+While we certify only feature-space perturbations, the framework remains general in that it covers both train-time and test-time poisoning, supports arbitrary model architectures and gradient-based optimizers such as (S)GD or Adam, and does not require knowledge of the attack strategy or corruption ratio.
+Extending the framework beyond ${\ell}_p$ perturbations is a natural direction for future work.